Differences to remember while investing in fixed deposits and Liquid funds

 What is the liquid fund?

-Liquid funds are mutual fund investments where you can invest your money in debt instruments like FD’s, treasury bills, commercial papers.
-As these debt instruments have lower maturity tenure, a debt manager can sell them easily and immediately.
+Liquid funds are mutual fund investments where you can invest your money in debt instruments like FDs, treasury bills, and commercial papers.
+These debt instruments have lower maturity tenure so that a debt manager can sell them easily and immediately.

 Features of Liquid funds